jeevanjacob55/PYTHON-PROJECTS---intermediate/readme.md

 7. [Linkedin Job Saver](./AutomatedJobApplication/) -> Automates LinkedIn job search by logging in and saving all Python developer jobs in a given location using Selenium.

 8. [Zillow-Rental-Scraper](./Zillow-Rental_Scraper/) -> Scrapes Zillow rental listings and automatically submits them to a Google Form using Selenium.

+9. [Tinder-Auto-Swiping](./tinder-swipe-bot/) ->  Tinder auto-swipe bot using Selenium and Facebook login, fully automated swiping with pop-up handling.No need for you to swipe.